Marquette University High School: Soccer

 Since 1973, the soccer program has won 24 state championships and tied a national record of 10 straight state championships from 1994 to 2003.
 The Hilltoppers were ranked #1 in the country by the National Soccer Coaches Association of America in 1999 and in 2003.
 The 2011 soccer team finished the season with an undefeated record of 24–0–1 and were ranked 4th in the US by the NSCAA and 3rd by ESPN.
 In 1996 and 2011 the soccer coach, Bob Spielmann and Steve Lawrence, respectively, were selected as National High School Coach of the Year.

 In 2012, the Hilltoppers won the state championship, defeating Kettle Moraine High School, 2–1.
 In 2014, the Hilltoppers once again won a state title by beating Menomonee Falls 4–1.
-Throughout the 2010's, they won 8 out of 10 possible state championships.
+Throughout the 2010s, they won 8 out of 10 possible state championships.
 The two years they did not win came in 2013 and 2019.
 The loss in 2019 broke a streak of 5 straight state championships.
-The state title has gone on to be won in 2020 and 2021.
+Marquette recaptured the state championship in 2020 and mounted a successful title defense in 2021.